Shadows of quantum machine learning: General shadow models

 \begin{thm}[Not all shadowfiable] Under the assumption that \textsf{BQP} $\not\subset$ \textsf{P/poly}, there exist quantum models, i.e., models in \textsf{BQP}, that are not shadowfiable, i.e., that are not in \textsf{BPP/qgenpoly}. \end{thm}

 We start by noting that shadow models can be characterized by a complexity class we define as \textsf{BPP/qgenpoly},\footnote{Stands for Bounded-error Probabilistic Polynomial-time with quantumly generated (polynomial-time) advice of polynomial size.
 In this paper, we talk mostly about complexity classes for decision problems.
 Note however that for models, since these compute real-valued functions (represented to machine precision), we should instead consider the function-problem version of these complexity classes.} which contains all functions that can be computed efficiently classically with the help of polynomially-sized advice \emph{generated efficiently by a quantum computer}.
 This class is trivially contained in the standard class \textsf{BPP/poly}, which doesn't have any constraint on how the advice is generated and can be derandomized to \textsf{P/poly} (i.e., \textsf{BPP/poly}$=$\textsf{P/poly} \cite{adleman78}).
+Note however that \textsf{BPP/qgenpoly} constitutes a physically relevant class, since it only contains problems that can be solved efficiently by classical and quantum computers, as opposed to \textsf{P/poly}, which contains undecidable problems, such as a version of the halting problem.
+We refer to Appendix \ref{appdx:complexity-classes} for formal definitions of these complexity classes, and an in-depth discussion.

 On the other hand, it is easy to show that quantum models (more precisely quantum linear models) can also represent any function in \textsf{BQP}, i.e., all functions that are efficiently computable on a quantum computer.
 For this, one simply takes a simple encoding of an $n$-bit input $\x$: